brettc17/Intl-Student-Mental-Health/README.md

 ## Repository Structure
 - **Data**: Contains the dataset used for the analysis.
-- **SQL**: Includes SQL scripts used for querying and analyzing the data.
+- **SQL**: Includes SQL scripts used for querying and analyzing the data as well as the full report showcasing the results
-- **Results**: Stores visualizations or summaries of the analysis findings.
-- **Documentation**: Houses additional documentation or resources related to the project.

 ## Query Analysis
 The SQL queries in this project focus on: